Pengl9/tfsgan/README.md

 python3 -m torch.distributed.launch --master_port [your port] --nproc_per_node=8 \
 pretrain.py --multicrop [your ImageNet Folder]
 ```
+## Logs

+Our code will be updated iteratively in the future.

 #### 2022.05.17

 First upload [ **partial code** of tfsgan ]